vifon/ledger-web/README.md

   want to risk corrupting the existing data.
 The most noticeable effect of it is that creating a rule from an entry does not change that entry itself, only the future ones like this one.
+- The register view won't show any included files' contents, it only reads the main file.
+The other views are free from this limitation.
 - No support for complex entries, for example with more than two accounts.
 Personally if I need to enter a complex entry with no access to *Ledger CLI*, I account it to `Expenses:Uncategorized` and